-Events and Dino Days in Dixie
+Events and Summer Dino Tuesday’s

 Dinosaur Discovery Site Highlights

-First and foremost, the Dinosaur Discovery Site at Johnson Farm represents the remarkable discovery of an Early Jurassic lakeside environment and the thousands of tracks of the creatures that roamed the shoreline in search of food.
+First and foremost, the Dinosaur Discovery Site at Johnson Farm represents the remarkable discovery of an Early Jurassic lakeside environment and the thousands of tracks of the creatures that roamed the shoreline.
 The sandstone fossils preserve both the details of the print and the actions of the printmaker.
 Because of its location along the shores of Lake Dixie, the largest collection of dinosaur swim tracks are also housed at this facility and many of these blocks are on display.
 Other Early Jurassic fossils found here include tracks of insects, fish swim trails, and sedimentary structures, all of which tell the story of the area approximately 200 million years ago.

 Located onsite is a preparation lab staffed by well-trained volunteers that handle and clean fossil samples from this site as well as others in the surrounding area.
 They also work on the large blocks throughout and fossils within the museums collections.